scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Body
 - Signature

 In the Protobuf message-format implementation, the signed component of an AS entry is specified by the `SignedMessage`.
 It consists of a header-and-body part `header_and_body` and a raw signature `signature`.
-See also the code block below.
+See also the code blocks below.

 ~~~~
    message SignedMessage {